TIPM Trial and Error – The value of eliminating possibilities

 Dealing with TIPMs can be a murky process because damage isn’t always exhibited on the outside–many times the damage is to internal electrical components and can only be discovered through thorough examination by a trained technician.
 Additionally, many of the body modules of a vehicle such as headlights, taillights, horn, and wipers are activated by the TIPM, so issues with these body modules may be caused by failures in the modules themselves rather than in the TIPM.
 How can you tell?

 When dealing with electrical components the source of a problem can be disguised.
 For that reason, eliminating possibilities is a valuable step toward resolution.
 For those with decades of experience under their tool belts, the solution to issues caused by faulty electrical components could be one long weekend away.
 And for those with money to spare, the easy option is dropping the vehicle off at a dealership then waiting for professional technicians to fix the problem.
 But for those at-home mechanics venturing into new repair territory and averse to handing over hundreds or thousands of dollars to a dealership, there is a better option: testing your system with a refurbished TIPM from Circuit Board Medics.
 A refurbished TIPM may solve your problem immediately.
 But, if not, trying one gets you a step closer to resolution.
 Knowing your TIPM is not the cause of malfunction is valuable information that allows you to move on to other potential solutions.
 If you discover that your TIPM is not at fault, our low restock fee is a fraction of the cost of a replacement unit making it an affordable option with genuine value.
 If you decide to use one of our TIPM services, don’t worry about the removal and installation process being difficult–if you can change your oil, you can change your TIPM.
-To get started with the simple process, check us out at https://circuitboardmedics.com/tipm-module-repairs/ or call us at 800-547-2049 if you have any questions.
+Click here to get started with the simple process; you can also call or text us at 800-547-2049 if you have any questions.